-We humans have a leg up when it comes to getting our bearings in a new location: verbal communication.
+We, humans, have a leg up when getting our bearings in a new location: verbal communication.
 While many of our favorite movies and shows feature talking cats with the IQs of true intellectuals, we have yet to meet a chatty Salem, Cheshire, Garfield, Thackery Binx, or any of their verbal cousins IRL.

-When it comes to introducing a cat (or cats) to a new home, you may notice some strange behaviors.
+You may notice some strange behaviors when introducing a cat (or cats) to a new home.
 It's important to know what's normal, what's not, and how to help them settle in.
 They may have heightened cortisol for days from the journey, and they’re certainly smart enough to wonder, “What happened to my normal life?”
-New home acclimation is a critical step to help you and your cat get back into a trusting partnership and a healthy routine.
+New home acclimation is critical to help you and your cat get back into a trusting partnership and healthy routine.

-How long does it take a cat or kitten to get used to a new home?
+How long can a cat or kitten get used to a new home?

-It can take days, weeks, even months for a cat to feel confident and secure in a new home.
+It can take days, weeks, or even months for a cat to feel confident and secure in a new home.
 Following the tips in this article should help you shorten the acclimation period significantly so you and your furbaby can hit a happy stride within a few weeks of moving in.
-Some cats are simply more anxious—and for them, these acclimation tips are even more important.
+Some cats are simply more anxious—these acclimation tips are even more important for them.

 Common signs of anxiety when introducing a cat or kitten to a new home:

-When you first introduce your cat to their new home, you may notice them:
+When you first introduce your cat to its new home, you may notice the: